 Integration of sustainability risks

-AIFCAP Managers Ltd (the “AIFM”), qualifies as a “financial market participant” under SFDR.
-Therefore, the AIFM has decided to publish on its website information about its policies on the integration of sustainability risks in its investment decisions-making process.
+AIFCAP Managers Ltd (the “AIFM”) qualifies as a financial market participant under the Sustainable Finance Disclosure Regulation (SFDR).
+Accordingly, the AIFM publishes on its website information regarding its policies on the integration of sustainability risks into its investment decision-making process, in line with Article 6 of the SFDR.

 Transparency of the AIFM’s remuneration policy in relation to the integration of the sustainability risks